Squareness for the Monopole-Dimer model: Special families

 \begin{proof} Since the weights of doubled edges and isolated vertices have positive sign, it suffices to prove that every loop has positive weight.
 We will divide the proof in two parts.
 We will first show that every nontrivial loop involving dashed edges is {\em $8$-shaped} with exactly two dashed edges.
-See the example \mdm{} configuration in Figure~\ref{fig:eg-wheel-dicot} for an illustration.
-We will then show that all loops have positive weight.
+An $8$-shaped loop is one involving exactly two dashed edges.
+In the example \mdm{} configuration in Figure~\ref{fig:eg-wheel-dicot}, $(1,6,4,9,1)$ is an $8$-shaped loop.
+In the second part, we will show that all loops have positive weight.

 The first statement follows from the fact that every loop contains an even number of dashed edges.
 For example, suppose we have a loop in $\dicot{W}_5$ of Figure~\ref{fig:eg-wheel-dicot} starting with $6-4-9-2-\cdots$.
 To eventually get back to 6, we need an even number of dashed edges to reach the same side of the $4-9$ dashed edge as 6.
 But this would imply that we have an odd number of total dashed edges.
 Thus, a loop starting $6-4-9$ has to extend as $6-4-9-1-\cdots$.
 It is now easy to see that there has to be exactly one more dashed edge in the loop.